abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ## Products as Objects

 In the previous chapter, we established the correspondence of various concepts in programming languages and set theory --- sets resemble types, and functions resemble methods/subroutines.
 This picture is made complete with products, that are like stripped-down _classes_ (also called _records_ or _structs_) --- the sets that form the product correspond to the class's _properties_ (also called _members_) and the functions for accessing them are like what programmers call _getter methods_ e.g. the famous example of object-oriented programming of a `Person` class with `name` and `age` fields is nothing more than a product of the set of strings, and the sets of numbers.
-And objects with more than two values can be expressed as products the composites of which are themselves products.
+And objects with more than two values can be expressed as compositions of nested products (e.g. a record with 3 members $a$, $b$ and $c$ could be expressed as nested tuples ($a$, ($b$, $c$)), or more formally $a \times b \times c$.

 ## Using Products to Define Numeric Operations

-Products can also be used for expressing functions that take more than one argument (and this is indeed how multi-param functions are implemented in languages that actually have tuples, like the ones from the ML family ).
+Products can also be used for expressing functions that take more than one argument (and this is indeed how multi-param functions are implemented in languages that actually have tuples, like the ones from the ML family).
 For example, "plus" is a function from the set of products of two numbers to the set of numbers, so, $+: \mathbb{Z} \times \mathbb{Z} → \mathbb{Z}$.

 ![The plus function](../02_category/plus.svg)